btemplep/authzee/docs/specification.md

 For validation calls, there is generally only one type of error returned for that specific validation.

-Operation calls will return an object under `errors` where the fields are the error type, and the value is an array of errors for that type.
+Operation calls will return an object under `errors` or `critical_errors` where the fields are the error type, and the value is an array of errors for that type.

 ### Error Types